-The Prescription Drug Benefit Summary chart on page 5 summarizes drug categories, lists prescription drug delivery options, including Cleveland Clinic Pharmacies, and lists annual deductibles and co-insurance amounts.
+The Prescription Drug Benefit Summary chart on pages 5-7 for your respective pharmacy benefit summarizes drug categories, lists prescription drug delivery options, including Cleveland Clinic Pharmacies, and lists annual deductibles and co-insurance amounts.
+For a complete description of the Pharmacy Benefit Program, please consult the Pharmacy section.
+The Prescription Drug Formulary can be found on the EHP website at employeehealthplan.clevelandclinic.org.

-The HBP Prescription Drug Benefit provides coverage for FDA-approved prescription drugs that are included in the Cleveland Clinic HBP Prescription Drug Formulary.
-Medications are listed in the Formulary by both their brand and generic names.
+The HBP Prescription Drug Benefit provides coverage for FDA-approved prescription drugs that are included in the Cleveland Clinic HBP Prescription Drug Benefit Handbook section.
+Medications are listed in the formulary by both their brand and generic names.